empreinte-digitale/orejime/README.md

 ### Configuration

-You need to pass Orejime 🍪 a configuration object with, at the very least, `purposes` and `privacyPolicy` properties.
+You need to pass Orejime 🍪 a configuration object with, at the very least, `purposes` and `privacyPolicyUrl` properties.
 Each purpose listed in `purposes` must itself have at least `id`, `title` and `cookies`.

 <details open>
     <summary>Here is a fully-detailed annotated example of a configuration object:</summary>